polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 For Part I of this tutorial, we'll see that this layout is only needed for an experiment later ([Outer MLIR + inner BLIS](map-to-blis-micro-kernel-outer-mlir-inner-blis) further below.
-We'll get back to adjusting parameters to go full throttle.
+We'll now get back to adjusting parameters to go full throttle.

 ### Tweaking M_C, K_C, M_R, N_R to maximize reuse